 There are currently nearly 100 universities and colleges that are either implementing or planning to implement the HEAR.

 In its printed paper form, the HEAR is no more than six pages long.
 There are eight sections:

 - Personal details

 - Course name and title conferred – For example, a ‘Bachelor of Arts in…’

-- Course structure and details – The modules you took, the results gained and the overall classification you achieved and the marks breakdown
+- Course structure and details – The modules you took, the results gained and the overall classification you achieved

 - Pathways opened – Whether the qualification is accredited to let you join a profession, or if it lets you take further qualifications

-- Further activities – Extra-curricular awards, selected activities and prizes.
+- Further activities – Extracurricular awards, selected activities and prizes.
 These are all verified by the institution

 - Formal authentication – The university’s confirmation that all the information is accurate